Safe Travels Program

 As part of a phased approach to accommodate increasing flights and passengers, we are beginning the second phase of the “Safe Travels” program.

-In addition to protocols launched that include mandatory face coverings, social distancing, and enhanced cleaning protocols in our facilities, we are reopening airport concessions, the long-term parking lot, the alternate security checkpoint and other airport services based on passenger volume.
+In addition to protocols launched that include mandatory face coverings, social distancing, and enhanced cleaning protocols in our facilities, we are reopening airport concessions, the alternate security checkpoint and other airport services based on passenger volume.

 Pittsburgh-Themed Floor Markers